solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options.proto.sk.md

 Optional, feature-specific configuration that lives on virtual hosts.
-Each VirtualHostPlugin object contains configuration for a specific feature.
+Each VirtualHostOptions object contains configuration for a specific feature.
 Note to developers: new Virtual Host plugins must be added to this struct to be usable by Gloo. (plugins currently need to be compiled into Gloo)